cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.1.3v0.1
 Allow users to trust the device SHALL be disabled.

-- Rationale
-  - This ensures that Google 2SV must be used each time to prevent unauthorized access to accounts.
+- _Rationale:_ Trusting the device allows users to bypass 2-Step Verification for future logins on that device.
+Disabling device trusting makes it possible for future logins on the same device to be protected by MFA.
-- Last Modified: August 17, 2023
+- _Last modified:_ August 17, 2023
-- Notes
-  - This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.
+- _Note:_ This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.

 - MITRE ATT&CK TTP Mapping